Australia’s first whole of network decarbonisation project

 HyP Gladstone builds on our Hydrogen Park South Australia (HyP SA) facility to deliver additional learnings and lower emissions for customers and the gas sector as a whole.

-Supported by the Queensland Government with grant funding of more than $1.7 million, HyP Gladstone supports Queensland’s target of net zero emissions by 2050 and its Hydrogen Strategy by supporting Gladstone’s vision to be a key hub for Queensland’s domestic and hydrogen export industry, just as it is for natural gas today.
+Supported by the Queensland Government with grant funding of more than $1.7 million, HyP Gladstone supports Queensland’s 50% renewable energy by 2030 net zero emissions by 2050 targets and its Hydrogen Strategy by supporting Gladstone’s vision to be a key hub for Queensland’s domestic and hydrogen export industry, just as it is for natural gas today.

 Beginning production in 2022, HyP Gladstone’s renewable hydrogen blend of up to 10% builds on the 5% target for supply to customers from HyP SA and will be the highest volume of hydrogen delivered by an existing gas network.
 It will also be the first project to supply a renewable hydrogen blend to commercial and industrial facilities via the existing gas network at this target volume.